Ivar Kristianslund

-Ivar Kristianslund (born 1 January 1934) is a Norwegian preacher, former professor of statistics, agronomist, farmer and politician.
-He is active as a Christian fundamentalist preacher in the self-proclaimed "Church of Norway in Exile", and has been active in the leadership of several minor Christian right political parties since the late 1990s.
+Ivar Kristianslund (1 January 1934 – 20 April 2023) was a Norwegian preacher, former professor of statistics, agronomist, farmer and politician.
+He was active as a Christian fundamentalist preacher in the self-proclaimed "Church of Norway in Exile", and in the leadership of several minor Christian right political parties from the late 1990s.

-Career and personal life
+Education and career

 Kristianslund was educated as an agronomist from the Norwegian College of Agriculture (NLH) in 1959, and as cand.oecon. from the University of Oslo in 1962.
-He has two doctorates, dr. scient. from NLH in 1963, and dr. philos. in agricultural economics from the Michigan State University in 1972.
-He also completed a master's degree in theology at KNOX theological seminary in 2015.
+He became dr. scient. from NLH in 1963, and dr. philos. in agricultural economics from the Michigan State University in 1972.
 He worked most of his career at the NLH writing numerous books and dissertations, and was leader of the institute of social economics at the Oslo Business School from 1989 to 1992.
 He was rector of BI Østfold from 1994 to 1995, and professor of statistics at the BI Norwegian Business School between 1993 and 1997.

-He resides in Greåker, Østfold where he also works as a farmer.
-He is married and has eight children, and twentyfour teen grandchildren as of 2015.
+Later in life he also completed a Doctor of Ministry in theology, his third doctorate, at Knox Theological Seminary at age 85.